angular/angular/aio/content/guide/service-worker-communications.md

   This newer version includes the files `index.html`, `main.<main-hash-2>.js` and `lazy-chunk.<lazy-hash-2>.js` (note that the hashes are different now, because the content of the files has changed).
   The old version is no longer available on the server.
 - In the meantime, the user's browser decides to evict `lazy-chunk.<lazy-hash-1>.js` from its cache.
-  Browsers may decide to evict specific (or all) resources from a cache in order to reclaim disk space.
+  This is possible since browsers may decide to evict specific (or all) resources from a cache in order to reclaim disk space.
 - The user opens the application again.
   The service worker serves the latest version known to it at this point, namely the old version (`index.html` and `main.<main-hash-1>.js`).
 - At some later point, the application requests the lazy bundle, `lazy-chunk.<lazy-hash-1>.js`.